nicklockwood/SwiftFormat/README.md

 2. In the Build Phases section of your project target, add a new Run Script phase before the Compile Sources step.
 The script should be `${SRCROOT}/path/to/swiftformat -f /path/to/your/swift/code/`

 **Note:** This will slightly increase your build time, but shouldn't impact it too much, as swiftformat is quite fast compared to compilation.
-If you find that it has a noticable impact, file a bug report and I'll try to diagnose why it's running so slowly.
+If you find that it has a noticeable impact, file a bug report and I'll try to diagnose why it's running so slowly.

 FAQ